 Extrinsic reasons come from outside, and they are weak.
 These include reasons such as: “I have heard that language X is cool to learn”, or “I want to impress my friends”.
 These are the kind of reasons that are going to vanish at the first obstacle, and are not powerful enough to motivate you to reach fluency.

 A better, more powerful type of motivation is known as intrinsic motivation.
 This is the kind of motivation that comes from within, based upon reasons that are important to you personally.

 Some intrinsic reasons to learn a language could be: “I want to learn because I want to understand locals better” or “because I want to live in country X” or even “because I met a girl or a guy and I want to speak and communicate at a deeper level in that language”.
 These kinds of reasons are more compelling, and will generally carry you past any obstacles you meet along your learning path.

 To address this from an in-classroom perspective, one of the very first things teachers should do is ask students to brainstorm their intrinsic reasons for wanting to learn a foreign language.
 Teachers should encourage students to come up with reasons that are personally motivating, and tied to their goals, passions, and interests.

 Wrap up: Learning a Foreign Language Should be Fun

 There you have it.

-Language learning can be a fantastic adventure, both inside and out of school.
+Language learning can be a fantastic adventure, both inside and outside of school.

 Despite this, however, most people who learn languages in school do not experience much success or growth in their language skills.

-For the most part, this is because the in-school language learning environments don’t include a number of elements which I believe are essential to successful language learning (this is one of my LinguaCore’s course)
+For the most part, this is because the learning a foreign language in school lacks a number of elements which I believe are essential to successful language learning.